-To connect to one of the displayed iSCSI targets, click on its list entry, then click the Log on button.
+To connect to one of the displayed iSCSI targets, click on its list entry, then click the Connect button.
 In this example we have chosen the first target.
 The following window should appear:

-If you wish to reconnect to the target automatically when this Windows server reboots, select the Automatically restore this connection when the computer starts checkbox.
+If you wish to reconnect to the target automatically when this Windows server reboots, select the Add this connection to the list of Favorite Targets checkbox.